GetStoreConnect/theme1/README.md

-# NFP Theme (Power of Us)
+# Simple Donation Theme

-The NFP theme is specifically designed for nonprofit organizations looking to deliver an optimized user experience, perfect for quickly capturing donations or selling their products efficiently.
+The Simple Donation theme is specifically designed for nonprofit organizations looking to deliver an optimized user experience, perfect for quickly capturing donations or selling their products efficiently.
 With this theme, you can amplify your mission's impact by streamlining contributions and purchases.

 ![Screenshot](#)

-# NFP Theme Documentation

-The NFP theme is packed with enhanced features and customizable templates to help you create compelling content for your nonprofit website.
-Whether you're a developer or a non-developer, this guide will help you get started.

 ## Out-of-the-Box Features and Custom Templates

-The NFP theme contain enhanced features and customizable templates to help you create compelling content for your nonprofit website.
-Whether you're a developer or a non-developer, this guide will help you get started.
+The Simple Donation theme is packed with enhanced features and customizable templates to help you create compelling content for your nonprofit website.
+Whether you're a developer or not, this guide will help you get started.

 ## Out-of-the-Box Features and Custom Templates